traefik/traefik/docs/toml.md

 - `traefik.backend.maxconn.amount=10`: set a maximum number of connections to the backend.
 Must be used in conjunction with the below label to take effect.
 - `traefik.backend.maxconn.extractorfunc=client.ip`: set the function to be used against the request to determine what to limit maximum connections to the backend by.
 Must be used in conjunction with the above label to take effect.
 - `traefik.backend.loadbalancer.method=drr`: override the default `wrr` load balancer algorithm
+- `traefik.backend.loadbalancer.sticky=true`: enable backend sticky sessions
 - `traefik.backend.circuitbreaker.expression=NetworkErrorRatio() > 0.5`: create a [circuit breaker](/basics/#backends) to be used against the backend
 - `traefik.port=80`: register this port.
 Useful when the container exposes multiples ports.
 - `traefik.protocol=https`: override the default `http` protocol
 - `traefik.weight=10`: assign this weight to the container
 - `traefik.enable=false`: disable this container in Træfɪk
-- `traefik.stickysession=true`: enable backend sticky sessions
 - `traefik.frontend.rule=Host:test.traefik.io`: override the default frontend rule (Default: `Host:{containerName}.{domain}`).
 - `traefik.frontend.passHostHeader=true`: forward client `Host` header to the backend.
 - `traefik.frontend.priority=10`: override default frontend priority